sul-dlss/cocina-models/README.md

 [sul-dlss/sdr-deploy](https://github.com/sul-dlss/sdr-deploy) has a flag in the deploy script to limit deploys to cocina dependent applications.
 Refer to instructions in the [sdr-deploy/README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md#only-deploy-repos-related-to-cocina-models-update).

+Note that running the integration tests is currently the best way we have to check for unintended effects and/or bugs when rolling out cocina-models changes.

+#### Step 5A: Deploy to QA and/or Stage

+#### Step 5B: Run infrastructure_integration_tests

+It is safest to ensure _all_ the integration tests run cleanly.
+However, patch releases of cocina-models may only warrant running individual tests that exercise the changes.

+#### Step 5C: Deploy to Production

 **[Turn off Google Books](https://sul-gbooks-prod.stanford.edu/features) when deploying to production.** This avoids failed deposit due to a temporary Cocina model mismatch.
 Unlike other applications, the deposits will fail without retry and require manual remediation.

 ## Usage conventions